dtinth/ubr/README.md

 Where __PICKUP__ and __DROPOFF__ are the coordinates to pick-up and drop-off, specified in `LATITUDE,LONGITUDE` format.
 It is useful to put these coordinates as shell variables.
+You can also add `-p` option to specify product type, e.g., `-p uberX`.

 ## Privacy Policy